microsoft/BlingFire/wasm/readme.md

 Load the model first!

+## To integrate

-To integrate into your web page you need three files:
+To integrate into a client web page and use in a browser you need three files:

 1. blingfire.js            -- generated JS from Emscripten, contains some useful and not useful helper function and glue code
 2. blingfire.wasm          -- compiled WASM of Blig Fire